 The stock tips are completely fraud and scam any which way you put it and it is beyond my understanding.
 Let me share with you why I think it is all scam and fraud.

-The stock tips business is completely fraud and scam any which way you put it and it is beyond my understanding.
+The stock tips business is completely a fraud and scam, any way you put it, and it is beyond my understanding.

-So let me share with you why I think it is all scam and fraud.
+So let me share with you why I think it is all scams and fraud.

 Unjustifiable Business Model

-You found a stock that can generate 30% return in the next few months, will you invest in that stock or you will just let others make those returns for a yearly fee?
+You found a stock that can generate a 30% return in the next few months.
+Will you invest in that stock, or will you just let others make those returns for a yearly fee?

 What will you do?